Researcher NLP · ML · AI engineering Champaign, IL

 Africa shouldn't be left behind

 All of this connects to something bigger I think about a lot.
-The technical gap between the African continent and the rest of the world is widening fast, especially in AI and language technology.
-But the gap isn't about talent.
+The technical divide between the African continent and the rest of the world is widening fast, especially in AI and language technology.
+But it isn't about talent.
 Africa has brilliant people, researchers, and builders.
-What's missing is the infrastructure and the accessibility.
+Even the infrastructure is there, or catching up.
+What's missing is something deeper.

 Closer to home, I'm also looking at ways to improve life for people back home in South Africa through initiatives focused on the youth.
 More on that as those projects take shape; a few live on the projects page.